Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Add Different Margins to Each Side of an Element
-CSS allows you to control the margin of an element on all four sides with **margin-top, margin-right, margin-bottom, and margin-left** attributes.
+CSS allows you to control the margin of an element on all four sides with `margin-top`, `margin-right`, `margin-bottom`, and `margin-left` attributes.

 ## Use Clockwise Notation to Specify the Padding of an Element
-Instead of specifying an element's **padding-top, padding-right, padding-bottom, and padding-left attributes**, you can specify them all in one line, like this: padding: 10px 20px 10px 20px;.
+Instead of specifying an element's `padding-top`, `padding-right`, `padding-bottom`, and `padding-lef`t attributes, you can specify them all in one line, like this: `padding: 10px 20px 10px 20px;`.

-These four values work like a clock: **top, right, bottom, left**, and will produce the exact same result as using the side-specific padding instructions.
+These four values work like a clock: top, right, bottom, left, and will produce the exact same result as using the side-specific padding instructions.

 ```
 .green-box {